 - A mixed, all-ability school catering for the needs of pupils aged between 11-18 years and aiming to attain maximum achievement for every individual

 - Someone to talk to; you can always speak to your child’s Year Manager, Form Tutor, Subject Teacher, Head of Year, Behaviour Manager or the SENCO about any concerns you may have.

 - A friendly, caring environment; we value the social and emotional aspects of learning and the development of personal attitudes and values as much as the academic aspects.

 - Quality teaching; our teachers work to a very high standard and are very aware of the need to ensure that all pupils, with or without special educational needs and disabilities achieve the most they can.

 - Staff who are well-versed in teaching and supporting pupils with learning difficulties and disabilities.
 We are committed to continuing professional development in order to further this expertise in types of Special Needs, disabilities and medical conditions.

-- Access to specialist services; we can refer children to the Speech and Language Therapist, Educational Psychologist, Autism Support Teacher, School Health and Sensory Support Services amongst other specialists, as well as seeking advice from our own SEN-D Lead within the Cluster and Behaviour Mentor within school.
+- Access to specialist services; we can refer children to the Speech and Language Therapist, Educational Psychologist, Access Through Technology, Autism Advisory Service, School Health and Sensory Support Services amongst other specialists, as well as seeking advice from our commissioned Specialist Teacher and our Behaviour Manager within school.